Lincoln, Nebraska: Primary and secondary education

 Lincoln Public Schools (LPS) is the public school district which includes the majority of the city limits.
 It includes eight traditional high schools: Lincoln High, East, Northeast, Northwest, North Star, Southeast, Southwest, and Standing Bear.
-LPS is also home to special interest high school programs, including the Arts and Humanities Focus Program, the Bryan Community School, The Career Academy and the Science Focus Program (Zoo School).
-Other programs include the Pathfinder Education Program, the Yankee Hill Program and the Lincoln Air Force JROTC.
+LPS is also home to special interest high school programs, including the Air Force JROTC, Arts and Humanities Focus Program, Aviation and Technical Education Focus Program, Bay High Focus Program, Bryan College of Health Sciences Focus Program, the Lincoln High International Baccalaureate Program, Nebraska Business Focus Program, Science Focus Program (Zoo School), and The Career Academy.
+Other specialty programs include Bryan Community School, the Don D. Sherrill Education Center, Graduation Pathways, Independence Academy, Nuernberger Education Center, Pathfinder Education Program, the Student Support Program, and the Yankee Hill Educational Center.

 Some outerlying sections of Lincoln are in other school districts: Norris School District 160 and Waverly School District 145.

 There are several private parochial elementary and middle schools throughout the community.
 Like Lincoln Public Schools, these schools are broken into districts, but most will allow attendance outside of boundary lines.
 Lincoln's private high schools are College View Academy, Lincoln Christian, Lincoln Lutheran, Parkview Christian School and Pius X High School.

 Colleges and universities

 Lincoln has twelve colleges and universities.
-The University of Nebraska–Lincoln, the main campus of the University of Nebraska system, is the largest university in Nebraska, with 20,830 undergraduate, 4,426 postgraduate students and 564 professionals enrolled in 2018.
-Out of the 25,820 enrolled, 2,187 undergraduate and 1,040 postgraduate students/professionals were international.
-With 135 countries outside of the U.S. represented, the five countries with the highest international enrollment were China, India, Malaysia, Oman and Rwanda.
+The University of Nebraska–Lincoln, the main campus of the University of Nebraska system, is the largest university in Nebraska, with 19,378 undergraduate, 3,959 postgraduate students and 617 professionals enrolled in 2025.
+Out of the 23,954 enrolled, 453 undergraduate and 1,094 postgraduate students/professionals were international.
+With approximately 60 countries outside of the U.S. represented, the five countries with the highest international enrollment were Brazil, China, Ghana, India, and Vietnam.
+Recent and ongoing student visa concerns on the national level has led to a concerning overall steady decrease of international students at the university.

 Nebraska Wesleyan University, as of 2020, has 1,924 undergraduate and 151 postgraduate students.
 The school teaches in the tradition of a liberal arts college education.
 It remains affiliated with the United Methodist Church.
 Union Adventist University is a private Seventh-day Adventist four-year coeducational university with 911 students enrolled 2013–14.

 Bryan College of Health Sciences offers undergraduate degrees in nursing and other health professions; a Masters in Nursing; a Doctoral degree in nurse anesthesia practice, as well as certificate programs for ancillary health professions.
 Universities with satellite locations in Lincoln are Bellevue University, Concordia University (Nebraska) and Doane University.
 Lincoln also hosts the College of Hair Design and Joseph's College of Cosmetology.

 Southeast Community College is a community college system in southeastern Nebraska, with three campuses in Lincoln and an enrollment of 9,505 students as of spring 2024.
 The two-year Academic Transfer program is popular among students who want to complete their general education requirements before they enroll in a four-year institution.
 The University of Nebraska-Lincoln is the most popular transfer location.